Derek Pringle

-Derek Raymond Pringle (born 18 September 1958) is an English former Test and One Day International cricketer for England, and is now a cricket journalist.
+Derek Raymond Pringle (born 18 September 1958) is a Kenyan-born English former Test and One Day International cricketer for England, and is now a cricket journalist.
+He was a part of the English squads which finished as runners-up at the 1987 Cricket World Cup and as runners-up at the 1992 Cricket World Cup.

 Life and career

 Pringle was born in Nairobi, Kenya.
 His father Donald Pringle, who had moved there to work as a landscaper, played cricket for Kenya and represented East Africa at the 1975 Cricket World Cup; he died in a car accident a few months later, days after his son's 17th birthday.

 Pringle was educated at St. Mary's School (Nairobi), Felsted School and Fitzwilliam College, Cambridge.
 He played for Essex between 1978 and 1993.
 He was a member of the successful Essex sides of the 1980s and early 1990s, alongside cricketers such as Graham Gooch, Mark Waugh, Nasser Hussain, John Lever and Neil Foster, which in that period won the County Championship six times.
 As an undergraduate, Pringle played for Cambridge University.
 In 1982, while captain of the university, he was selected for England Pringle went on to play 30 Tests, the last of which was in 1992, scoring 695 runs and taking 70 wickets.
 He also played in 44 One-Day Internationals between 1982 and 1993.
 He appeared in two World Cups and was a member of England's 1992 World Cup Final team.
+He has published his memoir/autobiography 'Pushing the Boundaries - Cricket in the 80s' in November 2018.